 Soups are hearty, warming meals that often contain a wealth of nutritious benefits!
 However, sometimes your finished soups or recipes just don’t have the consistency or texture you desire.

 Getting that extra thickness can be tricky, and it is also incredibly easy to accidentally mess up the taste and overall composition of your soup when trying to thicken soups.
-Though cream and cornstarch are classically easy go to’s, they are perhaps not the best choices if you are watching your calorie or dairy intake.
+Though cream and corn starch are classically easy to go’s, they are perhaps not the best choices if you are watching your calorie or dairy intake.

 In this blog post, we will cover a range of fantastic techniques you can use to thicken your soup!
 These tips and tricks can be used within all soup recipes and can suit all lifestyles and palette preferences.